-- 19. In December 2007, the Cabinet Secretary for Health and Wellbeing launched the Better Health, Better Care Action Plan, following the consultation document launched in August 2007.
-The stated aim of the plan is to "help people to sustain and improve their health, especially in disadvantaged communities, ensuring better, local and faster access to health care." - 20.
+- 21. In December 2007, the Cabinet Secretary for Health and Wellbeing launched the Better Health, Better Care Action Plan, following the consultation document launched in August 2007.
+The stated aim of the plan is to "help people to sustain and improve their health, especially in disadvantaged communities, ensuring better, local and faster access to health care." - 22.
 Actions within this plan are being taken forward by different workstreams.
-However, the Scottish Government has already taken a number of decisions which have a significant impact on health boards in Scotland in terms of their potential service redesign requirements. - the Government has introduced Independent Scrutiny Panels which oversee major service redesign decisions taken by individual boards.
-These panels have already reviewed revised proposals for the reconfiguration of emergency care within Lanarkshire and Ayrshire, and also proposals for changes to NHS services in the Clyde area - waiting times targets have also been a focus for the Government, with the introduction of the 18 week waiting time target from referral to treatment, which all boards must comply with by 2011 - the Government is also changing the funding mechanisms for large capital projects within the public sector, replacing PFI/PPP arrangements with the Scottish Futures Trust - the Government is also proposing to consult on a new Patients' Rights Bill. - 21.
+However, the Scottish Government has already taken a number of decisions which have a significant impact on health boards in Scotland in terms of their potential service redesign requirements. - The Government has introduced Independent Scrutiny Panels which oversee major service redesign decisions taken by individual boards.
+These panels have already reviewed revised proposals for the reconfiguration of emergency care within Lanarkshire and Ayrshire, proposals for changes to NHS services in the Clyde area and assessed proposals by NHS Dumfries and Galloway to redesign healthcare in the region - Waiting times targets have also been a focus for the Government, with the introduction of the 18 week waiting time target from referral to treatment, which all boards must comply with by 2011 - The Government is changing the funding mechanisms for large capital projects within the public sector, replacing PFI/PPP arrangements with the Scottish Futures Trust - The Government has also undertaken consultation on a new Patients' Rights Bill. - 23.
 The impact of these developments will need to be assessed by health boards, and reconciled with their long-term strategies.
 Service redesign may be required to manage the impact and enable health boards to meet their objectives.
 Other drivers for service redesign are also becoming more evident.
 The need to drive efficiencies from current operations is a focus for the majority of health boards, particularly given the efficiency savings targets and the need to meet these on a sustainable basis.
-Health boards need to ensure that their strategies are achievable within the financial resources available to them. - 22.
-Current population demographic forecasts reinforce predictions of an ageing population over time.
-Between 2006 and 2031 the Scottish population is projected to age markedly with the number of people in the 60 plus age bracket increasing by 54 per cent from 1.12 million to 1.78 million.1 This forecast presents an additional challenge to health boards to ensure that their long-term service provision will meet the needs of the whole population.
+Health boards need to ensure that their strategies are achievable within the financial resources available to them and need to recognise that there will be tighter financial settlements in 2009/10 and future years.